ThaisAMachado/Stochastic-Process/README.md

 This script has the R code implementation for a simulation of a Poisson process and some variants of it.

 ## processos-markovianos-de-saltos.R
-This script has the R code implementation for a markov process composed by two markov processes.
+This script has the R code implementation for a markov process composed by two markov processes, as described below (pt-BR).

-## processos-markovianos-de-saltos.png
-Theoretical description (pt-BR) of the code implemented in processos-markovianos-de-saltos.R.
+![processos-markovianos-de-saltos.png]